automannen/carm/README.md

-- 👋 Hi, I’m @heckergorl
+- 👋 Hi, I’m @automannen
 - 👀 I’m interested in cybersecurity, random automazation scripts and creative ideas
 - 🌱 I’m currently learning to code
 - 📫 How to reach me you better not